 The Path Computation Element communication Protocol (PCEP) provides mechanisms for Path Computation Elements (PCEs) to perform route computations in response to Path Computation Clients (PCCs) requests.
-PCEP Extensions for PCE-initiated LSP Setup in a Stateful PCE Model draft [I-D. draft-ietf-pcestateful-pce] describes a set of extensions to PCEP to enable active control of MPLS-TE and GMPLS tunnels.
+PCEP Extensions for PCE-initiated LSP Setup in a Stateful PCE Model draft [I-D. draft-ietf-pce-stateful-pce] describes a set of extensions to PCEP to enable active control of MPLS-TE and GMPLS network.

-[I-D. draft-crabbe-pce-pce-initiated-lsp] describes the setup and teardown of PCE-initiated LSPs under the active stateful PCE model, without the need for local configuration on the PCC, thus allowing for a dynamic network that is centrally controlled and deployed.
-However, this specification is focused on MPLS networks, and does not cover the GMPLS networks (e.g., WSON, OTN, SONET/ SDH, etc. technologies).
-GMPLS requirements for PCEP initiated LSPs are outlined in Section 3.
+[I-D. draft-crabbe-pce-pce-initiated-lsp] describes the setup and teardown of PCE-initiated LSPs under the active stateful PCE model, without the need for local configuration on the PCC.
+This enables realization of a dynamic network that is centrally controlled and deployed.
+However, this specification is focused on MPLS networks, and does not cover the GMPLS networks (e.g., WSON, OTN, SONET/SDH, etc. technologies).
 This document complements [I-D. draft-crabbe-pce-pce-initiated-lsp] by addressing the requirements for remote-initiated GMPLS LSPs.
-The PCEP extensions for PCEP initiated GMPLS LSPs are specified in Section 5.
-The mechanism described in this document is applicable not only to active PCEs initiating LSPs, but to any entity that initiates LSPs remotely.
+These requirements are covered in Section 3 of this draft.
+The PCEP extensions for remote initiated GMPLS LSPs are specified in Section 4.